How is Fintech changing B2B & B2C Finance?

 Fintech & Regional Australia

 Regional Australian small businesses experienced rapid growth during and post-COVID compared to metropolitan SMEs as people flocked to the countryside to escape lockdowns.
-There was a reported 15.8% increase in regional small business registrations in 2020.
-The urban exodus coupled with an expansion of fintech services provided regional areas with resources to grow and sustain small businesses.
+The urban exodus coupled with an expansion of fintech services has provided regional areas with resources to grow and sustain small businesses.

-Fintech has provided rural and regional Australians access to lending opportunities, financial management tools and remote-based talent pools in the post-covid economic recovery effort.
-In 2020, B2B fintech company Square reported a 259% increase in transactions across regional Australia since 2019 compared to 178% for metro regions.
+Fintech has provided rural and regional Australians access to lending opportunities, financial management tools and remote-based talent pools.

-Fintech companies and traditional financial institutions have adapting to meet the needs of an accelerated digital lifestyle.
-The growth potential in the fintech market as consumer habits continue to respond favourably will see increased acceptance of day-to-day digital transactions and banking.
-As the death of cash looms closer, fintech innovations will find ways to fill the gap.
+Fintech companies and traditional financial institutions have been adapting to meet the needs of an accelerated digital lifestyle.
+The growth potential in the fintech market, as consumer habits continue to respond favourably, will see increased acceptance of day-to-day digital transactions and banking.
+As the potential death of cash looms closer, fintech innovations will find ways to fill the gap.

-The team at MCP Financial Services has specialised expertise in supporting your business and personal finance requirements.
+The team at MCP Financial Services has specialised expertise in structuring complex debt arrangements.
+We can assist with review and restructuring, refinancing and renegotiating.

 Disclaimer

 The information in this article is general information only.
-It is not intended to be a recommendation or constitutes advice.
+It is not intended to be a recommendation or constitute advice.

 Stay up to date with our blogs